 Grass Seed.
 No joke, grass seed has potential to damage skin and grow through vital organs if it takes root.
 I know it sounds crazy, but I’ve had first-hand experience with Jake getting grass seed in his ears that had to be removed by a vet.
 If your dog is running through tall grass, check him for seeds!

 Other animals.
 If your dog has a chase instinct, training them well or keeping them on leash could be life-saving.
 The last thing you want is your dog chasing a huge black bear or other animal since they’ll likely bring it right back to you!
 Even horses can land lethal kicks if startled.
 Be familiar with your dog’s instincts and if you see signs of wildlife, keep your dog close and under your control.

 Ticks and fleas.
 Ugh.
 That’s all I have to say about that!
-But if you hike in areas with ticks, you should do a periodic and thorough check of your dog and consider using flea and tick repellants.
-Thank goodness I’ve only had to remove two ticks from Jake and that was two too many for me!!
-The safest way to remove a tick is to grasp it close to the skin with tweezers and pull straight out.
-Blech!
+You can read my recent article about dealing with ticks, mosquitoes, and flies, but if you hike in areas with ticks, you should do a periodic and thorough check of your dog and consider using flea and tick repellants.

 Typically when I backpack with Jake he carries his own pack and gear except his sleeping pad.
 Now that he’s older I keep his loads light.
 Most dogs can carry a maximum of 25-30% of their body weight depending on age, strength, and ability.

 Backpack.
 If you decide to get a pack for your dog, know that some dogs take to it easily and others aren’t suited to it at all.
 Take the time to make sure the fit is correct and slowly get them accustomed to it if necessary.
 I guess I’m lucky because the first time Jake wore his pack he crashed it into a few trees, then just went about our hike like nothing was different!